saurabh4123/ML/README.md

 # ML Project
 It's A Fruad .....

-In this competition you are predicting whether an online transaction is fraudulent or not
+In this competition we are predicting whether an online transaction is fraudulent or not

 Transaction Features: